codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 In-Model Validation
 ===================

+.. warning:: In-Model validation is performed just before data is stored in the
+    database.
+Prior to that point, the data has not yet been validated.
+Processing user-input data prior to validation may introduce vulnerabilities.

 Validating Data
 ---------------

-For many people, validating data in the model is the preferred way to ensure the data is kept to a single standard, without duplicating code.
 The Model class provides a way to automatically have all data validated prior to saving to the database with the ``insert()``, ``update()``, or ``save()`` methods.

 .. important:: When you update data, by default, the validation in the model class only